Demi Rose Is A Vision In Stunning Swimsuit That Leaves Barely Anything To The Imagination

 In the caption, she simply shared a sparkle emoji — fitting for the post as the bathing suit sparkled.

 The sizzling update was met with an immense amount of enthusiasm from fans, amassing more than 122,000 likes in just the first 30 minutes after going live.
-An additional 1,280 followers also took to the comments section to compliment the model on her physique, beauty, and beachside ensemble.
+An additional 1,280 followers also took to the comments section to compliment Demi on her physique, beauty, and beachside ensemble.

 “This bikini, wow,” one user wrote.